Roboticistprogrammer/TUBITAK-1002/README.md

-# Swin Transformer (Tiny) - Fire & Smoke Detection
+# Swin Transformer (Small) - Fire & Smoke Detection

 Training pipeline for fire and smoke detection using Swin Transformer architecture on the FASDD_RS dataset.